Mathnerd314/stroscot/docs/Commentary/State.rst

 vs Monads
 ---------

-Continuations are `the mother of all monads <http://blog.sigfpe.com/2008/12/mother-of-all-monads.html>`__ as all other monads can be embedded in the continuation type.
-In particular the Codensity monad ``Codensity m a = forall b. (a -> m b) -> m b`` is a monad regardless of ``m``. (`See comment <http://blog.sigfpe.com/2008/12/mother-of-all-monads.html#c3279179532869319461>`__) Without the forall callcc is implementable and the type is oo large, see :cite:`wadlerEssenceFunctionalProgramming1992` section 3.4 for an example.
-Using ``Codensity monad`` instead of a monad stack is often faster - the case analysis is pushed to the monad's operations, and there is no pile-up of binds.
-In particular free tree-like monads :cite:`voigtlanderAsymptoticImprovementComputations2008` and `MTL monad stacks <http://r6.ca/blog/20071028T162529Z.html>`__ are much cheaper when implemented via CPS.
-In the `case <https://www.mail-archive.com/haskell-cafe@haskell.org/msg65857.html>`__ of the Maybe monad the non-CPS version seems to be faster with GHC's optimizations enabled, although defunctionalizing the CPS'd version gains equivalent performance.
-Unfortunately nobody seems to have analyzed the core to figure out what is actually going on and the code was hosted on the defunct hpaste.
+Continuations are `the mother of all monads <http://blog.sigfpe.com/2008/12/mother-of-all-monads.html>`__ as all other monads can be embedded in the continuation type via ``m >>=`` and retrieved via ``f return``.
+In particular the Codensity monad ``Codensity m a = forall b. (a -> m b) -> m b`` is a monad regardless of ``m``. (`See comment <http://blog.sigfpe.com/2008/12/mother-of-all-monads.html#c3279179532869319461>`__) Without the forall, callcc is implementable and the type is too large, see :cite:`wadlerEssenceFunctionalProgramming1992` section 3.4 for an example.

+Using the ``Codensity monad`` instead of a monad stack is often faster - the case analysis is pushed to the monad's operations, and there is no pile-up of binds.
+It converts the computation to continuation-passing style.
+In particular free tree-like monads :cite:`voigtlanderAsymptoticImprovementComputations2008` and `MTL monad stacks <http://r6.ca/blog/20071028T162529Z.html>`__ are much cheaper when implemented via Codensity.
+As a contrary point, in the `case <https://www.mail-archive.com/haskell-cafe@haskell.org/msg66512.html>`__ of the Maybe monad an ADT version seemed to be faster than a Church encoding.
+Unfortunately hpaste is defunct so the code can't be analyzed further.
+It's not clear if the "CPS" mentioned is similar to Codensity.

 vs Yoneda
 ---------